Haysville man ejected from car over bridge in early-morning crash

 WICHITA, Kan.
 (KSNW) — A Haysville man was hospitalized in after being ejected from a vehicle in a crash early Saturday morning.

-Kansas Highway Patrol Crash Log says the 20-year-old man was driving a pickup in the left lane of I-235 southbound when he drove off the left side of the highway and hit the guardrail.
+The Kansas Highway Patrol says the 20-year-old man was driving a pickup in the left lane of I-235 southbound when he drove off the left side of the highway and hit the guardrail.

 After the impact, the vehicle was forced across all lanes of I-235 and struck the guardrail on the right side of the overpass over Gold St.